simgrid/simgrid/docs/source/intro_concepts.rst

 This framework is by no means the perfect holly grail able to solve every problem on earth.

-** **SimGrid scope is limited to distributed systems.** Real-time multithreaded systems are not in the scope.
-You could probably tweak SimGrid for such studies (or the framework could possibily be extended in this direction), but another framework specifically targeting this usecase would probably be more suited.
+**SimGrid scope is limited to distributed systems.** Real-time multi-threaded systems are not in the scope.
+You could probably tweak SimGrid for such studies (or the framework could possibly be extended in this direction), but another framework specifically targeting this use case would probably be more suited.

-** **There is currently no support for IoT studies and wireless networks**.
+**There is currently no support for wireless networks**.
 The framework could certainly be improved in this direction, but this is still to be done.

-** **There is no perfect model, only models adapted to your study.**
+**There is no perfect model, only models adapted to your study.**
 The SimGrid models target fast, large studies yet requesting a realistic results.
 In particular, our models abstract away parameters and phenomenon that are often irrelevant to the realism in our